Share

 Limitations

-• Exposure based on modelled proximity models (not direct personal measurements)
+• Exposure assessment based on proximity models may have measurement error

 Suggested hubs